-■Ethanol ■Biodiesel ■Renewable diesel ■ Asia ■ Europe ■ RoW source: IEA World Energy Outlook 2022
+■Ethanol ■Biodiesel ■Renewable diesel

+■ RoW

 On an unsubsidised basis, alternative fuels typically look expensive.
 Reliance on government subsidies increases the risk around the medium-term growth outlook.
 For example, in the US, there was significant uncertainty in 2021 around the Renewable Volume Obligation (RVO), a volume-driven subsidy.
 Various price-related subsidies in the US have also been volatile.
 In October 2021, the aggregate value of the subsidies, including Renewable Identification Numbers (RINs), Low Carbon Fuel Standards credits (LCFS) and the biodiesel Blenders Tax Credit (BTC), was around \$4/gallon.
 With wholesale conventional diesel prices at around \$2.50/gallon, it is clear how important subsidy is in delivering the growth of the biodiesel and renewable diesel industry in the US.